Brainhack-Proceedings-2015/Keshavan_HBM_BrainShapeVis/brainhack-report.md

 [1] Klein, A., & Hirsch, J. (2005).
 Mindboggle: a scatterbrained approach to automate brain labeling.
 NeuroImage, 24(2), 261-280.
 Chicago.
 [2] Klein, A., & Tourville, J. (2012).
 101 labeled brain images and a consistent human cortical labeling protocol.
 Front.
 Neurosci 6.171, 10-3389.
+[3] Cipollini, B, Bartsch, H & Cottrell, G. (2015).
+Exploring the anatomy and genetics of cortical asymmetries in surface area and thickness.
+Society for Neuroscience, 2015.